DINGYANB/MUSES/README.md

 [SD](https://github.com/Stability-AI/generative-models),
 [ControlNet](https://github.com/lllyasviel/ControlNet).
 We acknowledge these open-source codes and models, and the website [CGTrader](https://www.cgtrader.com) for supporting 3D model free downloads.
-We appreciate as well the valuable insights from researchers at the Shenzhen Institute of Advanced Technology and the Shanghai AI Laboratory.
+We appreciate as well the valuable insights from the researchers at the Shenzhen Institute of Advanced Technology and the Shanghai AI Laboratory.